pnp/sp-dev-fx-webparts/samples/angular-search/README.md

 - In the file 'AngularSearchWebPart.ts' around line 92 you will need to put the url of the directory where the html template file resides.

-> Note: Adding the location of the template is necessary because Angular's $sce doesn't trust the location taht the
+> Note: Adding the location of the template is necessary because Angular's $sce service doesn't trust the location the
 > html template is loaded from, so the url needs to be whitelisted with the $sce service.
 If you just want whitelisted
 > every url the entry in the $sce could just be '*'.
 There is plenty of documentation available if you run into trouble
 > whitelisting the template url.